blbradley/kafka-cryptocoin/README.md

 ###Run Docker image

 Images for development and mainline versions are built and pushed to Docker Hub when a pull request is merged.
-Merges into `develop` or `master` are published as `develop` and `latest` respectively.
+Merges into git branches `develop` or `master` are images published on Docker Hub with tags `develop` and `latest` respectively.
+Project releases are published with tags equal to the git release tag.

-This downloads the latest development version.
+This downloads the latest development version and assumes your required services are running locally.

-    docker run \
+    docker run --net=host \
     -e KAFKA_CRYPTOCOIN_BOOTSTRAP_SERVERS=localhost:9092 \
     -e KAFKA_CRYPTOCOIN_SCHEMA_REGISTRY_URL=http://localhost:8081 \
     coinsmith/kafka-cryptocoin:develop